 Speak to your hosting company to discuss upgrading your website to the latest security technology.

 If your website isn’t mobile-friendly, you may as well not have a website.
 That’s a statistical fact.
-48% of the internets traffic is now on mobile, and the rate of growth is incredible.
+48% of the internet traffic is now on mobile, and the growth rate is incredible.

-It’s one thing to make your website look nice, get the content correct, optimise its speed and performance, but if the online experience is poor, you’re going to run into struggle street.
+It’s one thing to make your website look nice, get the content correct, and optimise its speed and performance, but if the online experience is poor, you’re going to run into a struggling street.

 “Starting July 1, 2019, mobile-first indexing is enabled by default for all new websites (new to the web or previously unknown to Google Search).”

-Test your website on your phone, your tablet and on your computer.
-The experience should be similar, the call-to-action should be well placed and the value provided should be equal from device-to-device.
+Test your website on your phone, your tablet and your computer.
+The experience should be similar, the call-to-action should be well-placed, and the value provided should be equal from device to device.

-You’ve spent thousands on your new shiny website, you paid the best of the best to come up with the perfect branding that represents your business but simply don’t get traffic.
+You’ve spent thousands on your new shiny website, and you paid the best of the best to come up with the perfect branding that represents your business but doesn’t get traffic.

-Traffic doesn’t just appear, having everything inline is tricky, and normally not apart of the “standard” scope of work provided by your web designer.
+Traffic doesn’t just appear; having everything in the line is tricky and usually not a part of your web designer’s “standard” scope of work.

-Having the knowledge and understanding of the steps above, you can push back at your marketing agency and get it done right.
+With the knowledge and understanding of the steps above, you can push back at your marketing agency and get it right.

 The key things that’ll improve your site’s rankings as quickly as next week are:

-If you’re still struggling, your designer or marketing agency just don’t have the technical skills, or you’re looking for an agency to handle everything for you than sitecentre has you covered.
+If you’re still struggling, your designer or marketing agency doesn’t have the technical skills, or you’re looking for an agency to handle everything for you, then sitecentre® has you covered.

-Having optimised hundreds of sites, producing flawless on-page optimisations and getting sites performance to record speeds our team is more than capable of doing everything above with complete documentation.
+Having optimised hundreds of sites, produced flawless on-page optimisations and gotten site performance to record speeds, our team is more than capable of doing everything above with complete documentation.

 Providing you with results is what makes us unique.
-Offering a full turn-key solution that will drive real results and bring paying leads and sales into your website via organic search.
+Offering a complete turn-key solution that will drive real results and bring paying leads and sales into your website via organic search.

-Get in contact with us today, book a free consultation and see how sitecentre can improve your business.
+Please contact us today, book a free consultation and see how sitecentre® can improve your business.